-The Center director is vital to the Center program and is viewed as the key representative to ensure the Center achieves its performance goals.
-The Center director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business-related field.
-Failure to hire a Center director within sixty (60) days may result in enforcement action under the award, including the withholding of award payments.
+The Project director is vital to the Project and is viewed as the key representative to ensure the Project achieves its performance goals.
+The Project director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business-related field.
+Failure to hire a Project director within sixty (60) days may result in enforcement action under the award, including the withholding of award payments.

-The selection of a Center director requires the MBDA Federal Program Officer (FPO) to conduct a review of candidate qualifications.
-The Center operator shall submit to the FPO at the onset of competition and/or after an award is issued, the Center director's resume and a minimum of three professional references.
+The selection of a Project director requires the MBDA Federal Program Officer (FPO) to conduct a review of candidate qualifications.
+The Project operator shall submit to the FPO at the onset of competition and/or after an award is issued, the Project director's resume and a minimum of three professional references.
 The names of the successful candidates will be provided to the Grants officer via the FPO within sixty (60) days of the receipt of the award.

-The Center operator shall employ personnel with the knowledge and skills to develop and manage strategic relationships that enhance the Center's ability to source contracts, counsel minority firms on securing large contract and financial transactions, assist clients in negotiations with purchasing organizations and financing institutions, coordinate and collaborate on client service efforts, actively promote the brand of the center and advise MBEs on accessing global markets as outlined in the FFO (see Appendix K: Work Requirements).
+The Project operator shall employ personnel with the knowledge and skills to develop and manage strategic relationships that enhance the Project's ability to source contracts, counsel minority firms on securing large contract and financial transactions, assist clients in negotiations with purchasing organizations and financing institutions, coordinate and collaborate on client service efforts, actively promote the brand of the Project and advise MBEs on accessing global markets as outlined in this FFO (see Appendix J: Work Requirements).
 All consulting personnel should have a minimum of a bachelor's degree or equivalent experience.

-The Center personnel working with clients must possess the ability to: (1) promote and demonstrate the value of services offered to the client; (2) generate program income for the Center; (3) track service delivery on a consistent and regular basis; (4) collect quantitative and qualitative performance data; and (5) ensure optimal service delivery, client satisfaction, and operational quality standards are met, and ensure service optimization.
+The Project personnel working with clients must possess the ability to: (1) promote and demonstrate the value of services offered to the client; (2) generate program income for the Project; (3) track service delivery on a consistent and regular basis; (4) collect quantitative and qualitative performance data; and (5) ensure optimal service delivery, client satisfaction, operational quality standards are met, and ensure service optimization.

-The Center operator shall, to the best of its ability and available resources, provide competitive financial incentives and/or salaries to the Center staff.
-The Center operator shall adhere to commonly accepted/best practices in human capital management.
-The Center may not engage in employee nepotism.
+The Project operator shall, to the best of its ability and available resources, provide competitive financial incentives and/or salaries to the Project staff.
+The Project operator shall adhere to commonly accepted/best practices in human capital management.
+The Project may not engage in employee nepotism.

-All personnel charged to the Center must directly contribute to the operation of the Center.
-There should be no "co-mingling" of staff time and resources being charged to the MBDA grant.
-Co-mingling is prohibited and is subject to enforcement action under the award, including the withholding of award payments and possible termination of the Center award (see Appendix D: Definition of Key Terms).
+All personnel charged to the Project must directly contribute to the operation of the Project.
+There should be no "co-mingling" of staff time that is being charged to the MBDA award.

+Co-mingling is prohibited and is subject to enforcement action under the award, including the withholding of award payments and possible termination of the Project award (see Appendix D: Definition of Key Terms).
 Staff vacancies shall be filled promptly.
 Vacancies beyond forty-five (45) days may result in appropriate enforcement action under the award, up to and including termination.